Tubusuctu: Location

-The town is located at 36.667565, 4.8462225 near El Ksour, Algeria and flourished from 330 BC - AD 640.
+The town is located at 36.667565, 4.8462225 near El Kseur, Kabylia and flourished from 330 BC - AD 640.

 The town lies in a valley on the left bank of the Soummam, occupying an eminence and the plain running along it on S and E, where there are still vestiges of ramparts.
 The ruins have suffered from the cultivation of the region.
 To the S of the eminence are important baths, 50 m square in plan.
 To the N, in the center of the ruins, and to the E are the remains of immense cisterns.
 The N cisterns, fed by an aqueduct coming from the W, measure 35.5 x 77 m and are made up of 15 connected basins; the vaults were semicircular in section and there were interior and exterior buttresses.
 The ruins of the E cistern, fed by an aqueduct leading from the S, crossing the river via a bridge now gone, are confused and disjointed.
 Not all the important waterworks appear to be contemporary; it seems that the military importance of the site, in a region where there were numerous revolts in the 3d and 4th c., justified these creations.